stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-\- 3) This confirms AMD is undervalued, people are buying it because they think the 'price is low', but price doesn't mean anything, company market value matters.
+\- 3) This confirms AMD is overvalued, people are buying it because they think the 'share price is low', but price doesn't mean anything, company market value matters.

 &nbsp;

-\- 4) People also think Nvidia increased but AMD has not so ir should increase, but AMD financial performance has nothing to do with Nvidia.
+\- 4) People also think Nvidia increased but AMD has not yet, so it should increase as well, but AMD financial performance has nothing to do with Nvidia.

 &nbsp;